epam/AIRUN-Engineering-Benchmark/pages/sandbox-test/reports/copilot/copilot-sonnet-sandbox-tests-november-2024.md

 - Inline code suggestions were fast; however, the chat was a bit slower than average.
 - A couple of tests failed with a "cannot provide code that matches public code" error.
-- Chat window sometimes rendered errors which disappered after sending the same question for the second time.
+- Chat window sometimes rendered errors, which disappeared after sending the same question for the second time.
 ![error.png](../../../../images/sandbox-test/copilot/copilot-sonnet-error.png)

 ---